dburian/transformer_document_embedding/notes/datasets.md

 - [TREC Robust 04][trec-robust04] - 250 keyword-queries over 520K news articles
 - [TREC Robust 05][trec-robust05] - 50 hard queries from Robust 04 over 1M docs
   from AQUAINT - license is needed and data must be paid for
-- There is [wine dataset][lds_wine] and [video game dataset][lds_game] that were introduced by [Self-Supervised Document Similarity][ginzburg_21].
-The datasets are parsed Wikipedia articles.
-However I could not find the annotations, the ground truth.
-Both datasets are pretty small with ~90 source articles, each with ~10 similar articles.
 - [SciDocs][scidocs] - scientific article similarity benchmark based on
   citations, "may be overly optimistic", not from a single domain although 70% are Comp.
 Science, tasks include citations prediction, classification by